OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: The OptEMA Algorithms

 From a theoretical viewpoint, adapting $\alpha_t$ creates a stronger coupling between the momentum tracking error and the stepsize dynamics.
-For this reason, the closed-loop stepsize $\gamma_t$ contains two complementary components: a stability term involving $\tau_t$, and an energy-control term involving the cumulative quantity $\sum_{j=1}^t \|\m_j\|^2/\alpha_j$.
-This design is crucial for closing the Lyapunov-based analysis without invoking bounded-gradient assumptions.
+For this reason, the closed-loop stepsize $\gamma_t$ contains two complementary components: a coefficient cap $\alpha_t$ and an energy-control term $\sqrt{\alpha_t}(1+\sum_{j=1}^t\|\m_j\|^2)^{-1/2}$.
+This design is crucial for closing the Lyapunov-based analysis.